Llanidloes: Culture

 The town became noted for an annual Llanidloes Fancy Dress street party it hosted, which was one of the largest street parties in Wales.
 The event started in 1969, taking place on the first Friday of July.
 In 2004 around 5,000 people took part in the festival.
-The 2005 event was temporarily cancelled due to the costs of safety provisions, but a local councillor provided funding for training for stewards and public toilets.
+The 2005 event was temporarily cancelled due to the costs of safety provisions, but a local councillor provided funding for training of stewards and for public toilets.
 After concerns linked to costs and public safety the festival was cancelled in 2012.

 Llanidloes has a reputation as a very "quirky" town, known for its liberal, counterculture atmosphere.
 Llanidloes is known as a popular home for ageing hippies.

 In 2014, it was rated one of the most attractive postcode areas to live in Wales.
 It was named one of the best places to live in Wales in 2017.

 The headquarters of The Quilt Association is at the Minerva Arts Centre; here they hold workshops and an annual exhibition of quilts.